 The bones of the spine (vertebrae) normally line up from the neck to the buttocks.
-Individuals with MPS I often have poorly formed vertebrae that may not stably support each other.
+Individuals with the severe form of MPS VII may have poorly formed vertebrae that may not stably support each other.
 One or two of the vertebrae in the middle of the back are sometimes slightly smaller than the rest and set back in line.
 This backward slippage of the vertebrae can cause an angular curve (kyphosis or gibbus) to develop, but it usually does not require treatment.